-Local comprehensive plans should incorporate the regional plan recommendations for environmentally significant areas.
-At a minimum, local comprehensive plans should incorporate the primary environmental corridor delineations set forth in the regional plan and recommend the preservation of those corridors in accordance with the guidelines presented in Appendix K. In addition, county and local units of government are encouraged to include recommendations for the preservation of secondary environmental corridors and isolated natural resource areas in their comprehensive plans, applying the guidelines for preservation to those areas as well.
+Local comprehensive plans should incorporate the VISION 2050 recommendations for environmentally significant areas.
+At a minimum, local comprehensive plans should incorporate the primary environmental corridor delineations set forth in VISION 2050 and recommend the preservation of those corridors in accordance with the guidelines presented in Appendix K. In addition, county and local units of government are encouraged to include recommendations for the preservation of secondary environmental corridors and isolated natural resource areas in their comprehensive plans, applying the guidelines for preservation to those areas as well.